 The power was off and the night was cold and moonless.
 Silence prevailed; only the sobs of children and the whistle of bullets being fired in every direction dared to punctuate it.
 The Angel of Death had decided to sojourn in our town for an indefinite period of time and it seemed he had only just started making himself comfortable among us.
 We lit some candles and formed a circle around them.
 Our eyes were fastened on their faint glimmer.
 It was the only thing we felt we could derive a feeling of safety from and we sucked on it like unweaned babies.

 I didn’t understand how some had managed to fall asleep knowing that they very well might not wake up again in the morning.
 I switched on my portable radio, which had seen better days, and gently, started turning the tuning knob in hopes of receiving a signal, preferably a God-sent and auspicious one.
-I couldn’t afford to be picky, though, for my old radio was hardly in a cooperative mood.
-The awful screeches it emitted told me that, ...Read more
+I couldn’t afford to be picky, though, for my ...Read more